sauna tuula interior

 Building a sauna floor

-Below is an example of external sauna floor layers:
+TL;DR Below is an example of external sauna floor layers:

 1. Waterproof epoxy floor paint